 - Global Data Structures: Describe any data structures that are a major part of this system.
 This should include major data structures that are passed between components.
-That is, it is not restricted to truly global data structures. - Functional: List all functions and function parameters shown in the structural decomposition diagrams.
+That is, it is not restricted to truly global data structures. - Functional: List all functions and function parameters.
 For functions, give function input and output names in the description.
-Refer the reader to the decomposition diagrams. - Database Description: Describe the database(s) which is/are part of the system.
+Refer the reader to the decomposition diagrams.